-The vast majority of GE crop production does not go towards direct food consumption; rather, it is used for the production of animal feed and ethanol.
+The vast majority of GMO crop production does not go towards direct food consumption; rather, it is used for the production of animal feed and ethanol.
 These are crops engineered to withstand, work in partnership with, and self-generate pesticides.
 They are not engineered to increase yield or face climate-related challenges to growth, such as drought tolerance.
 There is one variety of corn has been bred for drought resistance, but it is likely to only be effective in 15 percent of US corn fields and is not effective in severe or extreme drought, which we are expected to have more of in the coming years.

 Industrial agriculture isn't the answer.

 Increases in yield from GE crops are a result of a decrease in yield lost to pests from Bt crops, pesticides, and an increase in fertilizer use (made from petroleum, defeating the purpose of ethanol).
 Unfortunately, growing weed and pest resistance is already decreasing their effectiveness, requiring much more dangerous pesticides and making useless one of the most used organic pesticides, Bt.
 These minimal increases in yield have come with major externalities, including but not limited to water pollution, pollinator loss, and soil degradation, that put future food security at risk.
 After decades of attempts, Big Biotech has not been successful in breeding GE seeds that increase yield or reduce water use.
 Conventional breeding outperforms genetic engineering when it comes to nitrogen use efficiency (the ability for crops to pull nitrogen out of soil, developing a more efficient use of fertilizer, ultimately decreasing the demand for fertilizers) and water use efficiency (WUE).